 Different types of cookies are used to do different things.
-These include letting you navigate between different pages on a website efficiently, remembering preference you have given and helping us identify ways to improve your overall site experience.
-Others are used to provide you with advertising which is more tailored to your interests, or to measure the number of site visits and the most popular pages users visit.
+These include letting you navigate between different pages on a website efficiently, remembering your preferences and helping us identify ways to improve your overall site experience.
+Others are used to provide you with advertising which is more tailored to your interests, to measure the number of site visited and/or the most popular pages visited.

 3. Are there different types of cookies?